voxel51/fiftyone/app/packages/plugins/README.md

 ### Hello World

-A simple hello world plugin, that renders "hello world" in place of the `SampleModalContent` main content area, would look like this:
+A simple hello world plugin, that renders "hello world" in place of the plots main content area, would look like this:

 ```jsx
 import { registerComponent, PluginComponentTypes } from "@fiftyone/plugins";